ibm-cloud-docs/account/account_settings.md

 # Managing your account settings
 {: #account_settings}

 As an {{site.data.keyword.cloud}} account owner, you can change the account name, view your account type, and find your account ID on the Account settings page.
-You can also manage settings for compliance for EU support, Financial Services Validated products, HIPAA support, and AI access to account information.
+You can also manage settings for compliance for EU support, Financial Services Validated products, and HIPAA support.
 {: shortdesc}

 ## Viewing your account settings